pjtunstall/stock-exchange-sim/README.md

 If we content ourselves with a heuristic, should we favor not wasting surplus when resources are plentiful, or should we make sure we obtain at least one unit of the end product however meager they are?
 The answer might depend on the user's objective.
 It could be left as an option.

 A better scheme might be to consider the linking item and divide the quantity required by the quantity produced, then take the ceiling to obtain the minimum number of times the producer needs to be performed to contribute one unit of its successor, provided other requirements are met.
 If there are multiple linking items, as in `fertilizer`, we'd chose the maximum of these ceilings.
 Having found how many times each task needs to be executed to obtain a unit of the goal, a first pass of scheduling could be performed, and the resources updated.
 In this way, a solution could be found incrementally ...

+<a id="f1" href="#ref-f1">1</a>: Unfortunately, the instructions use the word 'cycle' to mean a unit of time, as specified in a configuration file.
+I sometimes refer to projects that can cycle indefinitely (thanks to renewable resources) as cyclic.
+To avoid confusion, I've tried to clarify what I mean when discussing cycles in the sense of complete interations or runs through the project from initial resources to production of the item that is the goal, returning the system to its initial state.
+(Note that I've also used `iteration` to refer to instances of an individual process, such as `do_doorknobs`, being performed.
+I hope this will be clear from the context.)